Dirty War: Return of Peronism

-In 1955, former army officer Juan Perón was ousted from the presidency by a coup (Revolución Libertadora) three months after the Bombing of Plaza de Mayo, a failed coup attempt considered by some as state terrorism.
-Since then Peronism was proscribed and hostility against it and against populist politics dominated Argentine politics.
-Pedro Eugenio Aramburu's Decree Law 4161/56 prohibited the use of Perón's name and when General Lanusse, who was part of the Argentine Revolution, called for elections in 1973, he authorized the return of political parties.
+In 1955, former army officer Juan Perón was ousted from the presidency by a coup (Revolución Libertadora).
+This occurred three months after the Bombing of Plaza de Mayo, a failed coup attempt considered by some as state terrorism.
+Subsequently, Peronism was proscribed and hostility against it and against populist politics dominated Argentine politics.
+Pedro Eugenio Aramburu's Decree Law 4161/56 prohibited the use of Perón's name and when General Lanusse, who was part of the Argentine Revolution, called for elections in 1973.
+He authorized the return of political parties.
 However, Perón, who had been invited back from exile, was barred from seeking office.

-In May 1973, Peronist Héctor José Cámpora was elected as president, but everyone understood that Perón was the real power behind him, as Cámpora's campaign stated.
+In May 1973, Peronist Héctor José Cámpora was elected as president.
+It was broadly understood that Perón was the real power behind him, as Cámpora's campaign stated.
 Peronism has been difficult to define according to traditional political classifications and different periods must be distinguished.
 A populist and nationalist movement, it has sometimes been accused of fascist tendencies.
 Following nearly two decades of weak civilian governments, economic decline and military interventionism, Perón returned from exile on 20 June in 1973, as the country was becoming engulfed in financial, social and political disorder.
-The months preceding his return were marked by important social movements as in the rest of South America and in particular of the Southern Cone before the military intervention of the 1970s, thus during Héctor Cámpora's first months of government (May–July 1973) approximately 600 social conflicts, strikes and factory occupations had taken place.
+The months preceding Perón's return were marked by important social movements across South America.
+In particular, these movements spread across the Southern Cone, before the military intervention of the 1970s.
+During Héctor Cámpora's first months of government (May–July 1973), approximately 600 social conflicts, strikes, and factory occupations had taken place.